NDSEARCH: Accelerating Graph-Traversal-Based Approximate Nearest Neighbor Search through Near Data Processing: Abstract

 \section{Abstract}

 Approximate nearest neighbor search~(ANNS) is a key retrieval technique for vector database and many data center applications, such as person re-identification and recommendation systems.
+It is also fundamental to retrieval augmented generation (RAG) for large language models (LLM) now.
 Among all the ANNS algorithms, graph-traversal-based ANNS achieves the highest recall rate.
 However, as the size of dataset increases, the graph may require hundreds of gigabytes of memory, exceeding the main memory capacity of a single workstation node.
 Although we can do partitioning and use solid-state drive (SSD) as the backing storage, the limited SSD I/O bandwidth severely degrades the performance of the system.
-To address this challenge, we present NDSearch, a near-data processing~(NDP) solution for ANNS processing.
-NDSearch consists of a novel in-storage computing architecture, namely, \ssd, that supports the ANNS kernels and leverages logic unit~(LUN)-level parallelism inside the NAND flash chips.
-NDSearch also includes a processing model that is customized for NDP and cooperates with \ssd.
+To address this challenge, we present \design, a hardware-software co-designed near-data processing~(NDP) solution for ANNS processing. \design consists of a novel in-storage computing architecture, namely, \ssd, that supports the ANNS kernels and leverages logic unit~(LUN)-level parallelism inside the NAND flash chips. \design also includes a processing model that is customized for NDP and cooperates with \ssd.
 The processing model enables us to apply a two-level scheduling to improve the data locality and exploit the internal bandwidth in \design, and a speculative searching mechanism to further accelerate the ANNS workload.
-Our results show that NDSearch improves the throughput by up to 31.7$\times$, 14.6$\times$, 7.4$\times$ 2.9$\times$ over CPU, GPU, a state-of-the-art SmartSSD-only design, and DeepStore, respectively. \design also achieves two orders-of-magnitude higher energy efficiency than CPU and GPU.
+Our results show that \design improves the throughput by up to 31.7$\times$, 14.6$\times$, 7.4$\times$ 2.9$\times$ over CPU, GPU, a state-of-the-art SmartSSD-only design, and DeepStore, respectively. \design also achieves two orders-of-magnitude higher energy efficiency than CPU and GPU.